Merwin-Rebello/100days/README.md

 Q90) using python to convert degree celsius to farhenhite and Amstrong .

-Q91) created my first react app by downloading all the packages but initally not added anything by me yet
+Q91) created my first react app by downloading all the packages but initally not added anything by me yet and learnt about funcitons in javascripts